Relieving Stress: 14 Quick Ways To Feel Better

 Get creative with art

 Research shows that art therapy can be effective in reducing anxiety.
-One study published in the Frontiers in Psychology showed that individuals who participated in art therapy experienced a reduction in symptoms of anxiety and an improvement in emotional control.
+One study published in Frontiers in Psychology showed that individuals who participated in art therapy experienced a reduction in symptoms of anxiety and an improvement in emotional control.

-They can also shift your focus to something productive while encouraging you to use your energy in a positive way, which can redirect you from patterns of rumination.
-Using art supplies, such as clay or paint sets, may help relieve anxiety by reducing cortisol levels and encouraging the practice of mindfulness.
+An art therapist can also shift your focus to something productive while encouraging you to use your energy in a positive way, which can redirect you from patterns of rumination.
+Using art supplies, such as clay or paint sets, may relieve anxiety by reducing cortisol levels and encouraging the practice of mindfulness.
+Leveraging this self-soothing method may include using traditional art therapy or individual projects, such as adult coloring books, drawing books, and hands-on arts and crafts.

 Engage in physical touch